Blog

 Remote Access and Collaboration: A modern LIS system enables remote access to data and test results, fostering enhanced collaboration opportunities and faster turnaround times.

-Enhanced Focus on the Patient: A modern informatics solution supports patient consumerism, and that’s a big plus in terms of potential new revenue opportunities for medical labs.
-Patients want more control and convenience when it comes to their healthcare.
-Labs that can accommodate this by organizing and presenting laboratory data that are easily understandable for them will be way ahead of the curve.
+Enhanced Focus on the Patient: A modern informatics solution supports patient consumerism, a big plus in terms of potential new revenue opportunities for medical labs.
+Patients want more control and convenience.
+Labs that can accommodate this by organizing and presenting laboratory data that is easily understandable for them will be way ahead of the curve.

-Laboratory Inventory Management: An advanced laboratory information system can also help manage laboratory supplies by tracking inventory and alerting lab leadership when to order more.
+Laboratory Inventory Management: An advanced laboratory information system can also help manage laboratory supplies by tracking inventory and alerting lab leadership when it’s time to order.
 This type of lab informatics prevents shortages and reduces medical waste.

 Two More Important LIS System Benefits to Consider

-In addition to what’s been listed above, labs that invest in a modern LIS system and the advanced laboratory informatics it provides will also win in terms of customization and cost savings.
+In addition to what has already been covered, labs that invest in a modern laboratory information system and the advanced laboratory informatics it provides will also win with customization and cost savings.

 Unlike a legacy LIS system, modern LIS software solutions offer highly configurable options that cater to a lab’s specific needs and environment.
-This level of customization promotes scalability, allowing for the adaption and expansion of capabilities to meet new requirements or go after new business opportunities.
+This level of customization promotes scalability, allowing adaptation and expansion of capabilities to meet new requirements and business opportunities.

-Lastly, no matter the business, costs are always a factor, so having a laboratory information system that automates processes, reduces errors, and optimizes resources and connectivity will lead to big cost savings in the long run.
+Lastly, costs are always a factor, so having a laboratory information system that automates processes, reduces errors, and optimizes resources and connectivity will lead to big cost savings in the long run.

 Learn More: What You Need to Know Before Contracting with a Laboratory Information System (LIS) Company